 This blog will cover preparing for home loan for a smooth mortgage approval without stress.
 Preparing For Home Loan before entering a home purchase contract will minimize stress during the mortgage process for home buyers.
 The main reason for stress during the mortgage process and a last-minute mortgage denial is a borrower not being properly qualified.

 Preparing For Home Loan should start months before getting qualified.
 There are certain mistakes home buyers can avoid prior to and during the mortgage process.
 This blog will discuss Preparing For Home Loan for home buyers and mistakes to avoid before and during the mortgage underwriting process.
 There is no reason for a borrower to get a last-minute mortgage denial and stress during the mortgage underwriting process.

-Preparing For Home Loan To Avoid Mistakes During Mortgage Process
+Tips on Preparing For Home Loan For a Smooth Mortgage Process

-- Over 75% of our borrowers are folks who are either stressing during the mortgage process and/or got a last-minute mortgage denial due to not being properly qualified by a loan officer.
+Over 75% of our borrowers are either stressed during the mortgage process or got a last-minute mortgage denial due to not being properly qualified by a loan officer.
 This is not the borrower’s fault.
 It is the loan officer’s fault for issuing a pre-approval without fully and properly qualifying their borrowers.

-There are basic mistakes to avoid during the mortgage process.
+There are basic common mistakes to avoid during the mortgage process.
 These mistakes must be avoided for the mortgage process to proceed without delay.

 How Much Can I Afford Versus How Much I Qualify